Mormonism and slavery: Native American enslavement

-At the encouragement of Mormon leaders, their pioneers started participating in the Indian slave trade.
-Chief Walkara, one of the main slave traders in the region, was baptized in the church.
+At the encouragement of Mormon leaders, their pioneers started participating in the trade of enslaved Indigenous persons.
+Chief Walkara, one of the main slave traffickers in the region, was baptized in the church.
 In 1851, Apostle George A. Smith gave Chief Peteetneet and Walkara talking papers that certified "it is my desire that they should be treated as friends, and as they wish to Trade horses, Buckskins and Piede children, we hope them success and prosperity and good bargains."

-As in other regions in the Southwest, the Mormons justified enslaving Indians in order to teach them Christianity and achieve their salvation.
-Mormon theology teaches that Indians are descendants in part from the Lamanites, an ancient group of people described in the Book of Mormon that had fallen into apostasy and had been cursed.
+As in other regions in the Southwest, the Mormons justified enslaving Native people in order to teach them Christianity and achieve their salvation.
+Mormon theology teaches that Indigenous Americans are descendants in part from the Lamanites, an ancient group of people described in the Book of Mormon that had fallen into apostasy and had been cursed.
 When Young visited the members in Parowan, he encouraged them to "buy up the Lamanite children as fast as they could".
 He argued that by doing so, they could educate them and teach them the Gospel, and in a few generations the Lamanites would become "white and delightsome", as prophesied in Nephi.

 The Mormons strongly opposed the New Mexican slave trade.
-Young sought to put an end to the Mexican slave trade.
-Many of Walkara's band were upset by the interruption with the Mexican slave trade.
-In one graphic incident, Ute Indian Chief Arrapine, a brother of Walkara, insisted that because the Mormons had stopped the Mexicans from buying certain children, the Mormons were obligated to purchase them.
+Young sought to put an end to Mexican trafficking of enslaved people.
+Many of Walkara's band were upset by the interference with the Mexican slave trade.
+In one graphic incident, Ute Chief Arrapine, a brother of Walkara, insisted that because the Mormons had stopped the Mexicans from buying certain children, the Mormons were obligated to purchase them.
 In his book, Forty Years Among the Indians, Daniel Jones wrote, "[s]everal of us were present when he took one of these children by the heels and dashed its brains out on the hard ground, after which he threw the body towards us, telling us we had no hearts, or we would have bought it and saved its life."